How is it used?

 Osmotic sensors in the body sense and react to changes in the amount of water and particles in the bloodstream (i.e. factors that alter the osmolality).
 In health, the osmolality of blood is very closely regulated.
 When blood osmolality increases, for example in dehydration, the hypothalamus secretes the hormone antidiuretic hormone (ADH).
 ADH signals for the kidneys to conserve water, resulting in formation of concentrated urine (which has a high osmolality).
 This retention of water dilutes the blood causing a decrease in osmolality back to normal levels.
 If, on the other hand, blood osmolality decreases (for example following a large drink of water) then ADH secretion is suppressed and the kidneys excrete increased amounts of dilute urine.
 This results in a decrease in the amount of water in the body, and so blood osmolality rises to normal.

-Serum and urine osmolality are often used together to help investigate causes of hyponatraemia (low sodium concentration).
+Serum and urine osmolality are also used together to help investigate causes of hyponatraemia (low sodium concentration).
 Hyponatraemia can occur either due to loss of sodium (e.g. in the urine) or increased fluid volume in the bloodstream.
 Increased fluid may be due to either increased intake of fluids (e.g. excessive drinking) or retention of fluid by the kidneys (observed as decreased urine output).
 People who chronically drink excessive amounts of water either by choice or due to a psychological condition may have chronic hyponatraemia.

 Measurement of osmolality can also help detect the presence of toxins such as methanol and ethylene glycol, and to monitor osmotically active drug therapies such as mannitol.